 Suitable for all levels, moderate intensity.

 This class will slow down the more vigorous pace of a traditional vinyasa class.
 Suitable for all levels, we warm up the body to slowly increase flexibility and strength, transitioning from asana to asana with ease and grace.
-Pranayama (breathing exercises) and meditation round out the practice, with a restoratiave savasana at the end.
+Some restoratiave poses may be practiced as well.

 The breath is the focus of the practice.
 Emphasis is placed on synchronizing breath with movement, with the breath pacing the movement and setting its tempo.